20 Bay Area Animal Shelters & Rescues You Need to Know About!

 Published on December 21, 2019, Updated on December 1, 2020

 Are you interested in helping animals in need, but don’t know where to begin?
-Keep reading to learn about some of the paw-esome organizations we have supported over the years and other Bay Area groups who are making a big difference.
+Keep reading to learn about some of the paw-esome organizations we have supported over the years and other Bay Area Animal Shelters and rescue groups who are making a big difference.
 We’d love to mention every single rescue and shelter on this list, but that would be one long list.
 Just because you don’t see them here, doesn’t mean they aren’t awesome.
 We encourage you to look up your local rescues and shelters to find out how you can get involved.

 There are so many ways you can give: tax-deductible donations, pet supplies, your time (volunteering), and your home (fostering) are just a few.
 We are giving back too!